Crest-tailed mulgara: Taxonomy

 There has been taxonomic confusion within the genus Dasycercus described by Peters in 1875.
-Four named forms of carnivorous marsupials have been assigned to this genus.
+Four named forms of carnivorous marsupials have historically been assigned to this genus.
 Kreft, 1867, first described Chaetocercus cristicauda in 1877.
 A second form, Phascogale blythi was described by Waite, 1904, followed by a third form, Phascogale hillieri described by Thomas, 1905.
 Jones 1923, described two species of mulgara Dasycercus cristicauda and D. hillieri. but decades on, William Ride’s 'A Guide to the Native Mammals of Australia' published in 1970 referred only to a single species, Dasycercus cristicauda, and in 1988 Mahoney and Ride placed all three species in the synonymy of D. cristicauda.
 A fourth species, Dasyuroides byrnei, described by Spencer, 1896, was included by Mahoney and Ride however a lack of consensus resulted in its exclusion to the genus Dasycercus.

 In 1995 Woolley described two sub-species, D. cristicauda cristicauda and D. cristicauda hillieri, which were later confirmed to be two species using mitochondrial gene sequencing by Adams, Cooper and Armstrong in 2000.
-Woolley resolved the taxonomic and nomenclatural issues in 2005 and the species was re-named to two genetically distinct forms, D. cristicauda previously D. hillieri or the Ampurta and D. blythi previously named D. cristicauda or the Mulgara.
+Woolley resolved the taxonomic and nomenclatural issues in 2005 and the species was re-named to two genetically distinct forms, D. cristicauda previously D. hillieri and D. blythi previously named D. cristicauda.

+Recently, three additional species have been described: the southern mulgara (D. archeri), the little mulgara (D. marlowi), and the northern mulgara (D. woolleyae).
+This same publication resurrected the name D. hillieri for the crest-tailed mulgara.

+Recent genetic analysis of most available and well-preserved tissue samples from around Australia suggests that only two species of mulgara are extant, and that these species conform well to the currently named D. blythi and D. hillieri.
+The question remains as to why some widely co-occurring and similarly-sized Dasycercus species would have gone extinct, since European colonisation, but others (i.e. the brush-tailed mulgara) have remained relatively common.